 What we look forward to: summer pears, apples and peaches.

 The "Maple Tree" garden, formerly known as the "Fig Tree" garden.
+(Early Spring).
 The Fig tree has been moved to a new location, hence the name change (is located left of our front gate with Maple tree and drought tolerant plants).